Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Conclusions

 \section{Conclusions}

 Motivated by the scalability challenges posed by the next generation of wireless networks, in this paper the resource allocation problem for large wireless networks is studied.
 To address this problem, a novel approach based on statistical physics is investigated.
 Specifically, we propose a model of the wireless network inspired by spin glasses, a type of disordered physical systems.
 Based on this model, we show how the resource allocation problem can be written as a constraint satisfiability problem.
 This formulation allows us to exploit the survey propagation method from statistical physics to find resource allocation solutions that minimize the interference.
 The main advantage of our proposed approach is that it can be applied to networks with a large number of communication nodes.
 Although physicists have mainly applied survey propagation to networks generated using the Erd\"os-Renyi model, our work shows that this approach also outperforms reference schemes when more realistic models for wireless communication networks are considered.
+For a fixed number of resources, our approach is able to serve a larger number of nodes in the network without introducing more interference to the system.
 In our opinion, these results should be the starting point and, at the same time, motivate a joint effort of both communities.
 From this joint work, an improvement of the available methods from statistical physics can be achieved and a new set of tools to meet the challenges posed by next generation wireless communication networks can be developed.
+Future work aims at the consideration of joint resource and power allocation problems a well as dynamic environments.